About Mac & Cheese

 In a frugality moment of “Why do I need to hire a headshot photographer when I have everything I need?”, Saya took advantage of a brick wall, late afternoon sunlight, and professionally-done makeup leftover from a PBS shoot to snap selfies in a parking lot for twenty-minutes.
 She felt embarrassed for a second and then shook off the embarrassment to look pensively into the distance while repeatedly pushing the camera button.

-Saya Hillman, pronounced Sigh-A, started Mac & Cheese Productions℠ in 2004 after she got fired from her last full-time job and had no idea what she wanted to do but knew that she no longer wanted a boss nor wanted to put on pants most days.
+Saya Hillman, pronounced Sigh-Uh, started Mac & Cheese Productions℠ in 2004 after she got fired from her last full-time job and had no idea what she wanted to do but knew that she no longer wanted a boss nor wanted to put on pants most days.
 She also recognized a knack for connecting people, building community, and using what she had instead of focusing on what she lacked.
 She (now) believes getting fired was the best thing to ever happen to her (in the moment, she believed she was the world’s biggest loser and doomed to a life of sadness).

 A Montessori kid from Evanston, Illinois, with a B.A. in English and Sociology from Boston College, Saya lives in Chicago with her husband aka Best Friend whom she met at one of her own events, and with whom she planned had an almost 100-percent-bartered wedding (she loves frugality and efficiency).